 Two of the most important processes that a producer needs to get to grips with are EQ and compression.
-Whilst other elements of your mix will undoubtedly have an impact on the sound, I believe that compression and EQ can make or break a mix.
+Whilst other elements of your mix-and-edit-windows-in-pro-tools-first/">mix will undoubtedly have an impact on the sound, I believe that compression and EQ can make or break a mix.
 Did you know that the order in which you place the EQ and compressor will change your sound?
 Whilst some people are not aware that this is the case, others have very strong opinions on whether you should place EQ before or after compression when you mix a song.

 EQ before or after compression?
 The case for placing EQ before compression:

 There is certainly a case for getting an audio signal’s frequency response sounding good before you compress it.
 Often, a track might not sound the way you want it to tonally prior to equalisation.
 Certain frequencies might need to be altered to enhance, or even ‘fix’, an instrument’s sound.
 As such, it can be really beneficial to ‘fix’ or ‘clean up’ your tracks before addressing their dynamic range.
 So placing EQ before compression gives you the opportunity to make an audio signal sound as good as it can in terms of its frequency response before compression is applied.

 Its also important to consider the way in which sending certain types of sounds to a compressor may cause the compressor to behave erratically or sound unnatural.
 An example of this would be pops on vocal tracks caused by plosives.
 These could cause the compressor to suddenly compress the signal very heavily.
 So in a case like this, it makes sense to place the EQ before the compressor.
 This allows you to eliminate these plosives or deal with any other aspects of a signal’s frequency response which may potentially cause problems before they reach the compressor.